Senior Resources in Rockford, IL: Every Local Program, Phone Number & Service for 2026

 - SwedishAmerican Physician Partners: Network of primary care providers serving the region

-- Crusader Community Health: Federally Qualified Health Center offering sliding scale fees based on income—an excellent option for seniors on fixed incomes
+- Crusader Community Health: Federally Qualified Health Center offering sliding scale fees β an excellent option for seniors on fixed incomes

-- Medicare Physician Compare Tool: Visit Medicare.gov and use their “Find a Doctor” tool to search for providers in the area who accept Medicare
+- Medicare Physician Compare Tool: Visit Medicare.gov and use their “Find a Doctor” tool to search for providers who accept Medicare

 - Geriatricians: Doctors specializing in the care of older adults